ashoeb81/DRLND-P3/README.md

 7. Place the file in the DRLND-P3 folder and unzip (or decompress) the file.

-8. Train the agent using the notebook Tennis.ipynb.ipynb.
+8. Train the agent using the notebook Tennis.ipynb